m-barthelemy/vpn-webauth/README.md

   This app is compatible with multiple SSH authentications (for example, when SSHD is configured with `AuthenticationMethods "publickey,keyboard-interactive"`).

 ### VPN
-  - `ENABLEVPN`: whether to enable additional web authentication through this app for VPN connections.
+  - `ENABLE_VPN`: whether to enable additional web authentication through this app for VPN connections.
 Default: `false`.
-  - `VPNCHECKALLOWEDIPS`: Comma-separated list of IPs allowed to query the check endpoint.
+  - `VPN_CHECK_ALLOWED_IPS`: Comma-separated list of IPs allowed to query the check endpoint.
 Optional.
 Default: empty, anyone can use the endpoint.
-    > NOTE: For this to work as expected, the VPN server needs to connect **directly** to the check endpoint, without any corporate or forward proxy. `ORIGINALIPHEADER` is ignored for requests coming from your VPN server.
+    > NOTE: For this to work as expected, the VPN server needs to connect **directly** to the check endpoint, without any corporate or forward proxy. `ORIGINAL_IP_HEADER` is ignored for requests coming from your VPN server.
     > This option aims at reducing the burden put on the users and avoids them having to go through the web auth again if they get disconnected within the configured delay, due for example to poor network connectivity or inactivity.
     > NOTE: subsequent VPN connections must come from the same IP address used during the web authentication.

 ### SSL
-  - `SSLMODE`: whether and how SSL is enabled.
+  - `SSL_MODE`: whether and how SSL is enabled.
 Default: `off`.
 Can be `auto`, `custom`, `proxy`, `off`.
     > `off` doesn't enforce SSL at all at the application level.
 It is only recommended for local testing.

-    > `auto` automatically generates a private key and a Let'sEncrypt SSL certificate for the domain specified in `BASEURL`.
-The generated key and certificates are stored into `SSLAUTOCERTSDIR` and reused during future application restarts.
+    > `auto` automatically generates a private key and a Let'sEncrypt SSL certificate for the domain specified in `BASE_URL`.
+The generated key and certificates are stored into `SSL_AUTO_CERTS_DIR` and reused during future application restarts.
     > NOTE: `auto` will force the application to also listen on port 80 in order to generate the LetsEncrypt certificate.
 This port is privileged, meaning that you will need to start the application as root using `sudo`, or executing `chmod u+s vpn-webauth` to grant the binary admin permissions.
 Any user request to port 80 will redirect to the `PORT` HTTPS port.

-    > `custom` will let you specify a custom certificate and key using `SSLCUSTOMCERTPATH` and `SSLCUSTOMKEYPATH`.
+    > `custom` will let you specify a custom certificate and key using `SSL_CUSTOM_CERT_PATH` and `SSL_CUSTOM_KEY_PATH`.

     > `proxy` delegates the responsibility of providing SSL termination to an external component or proxy.
 However, unlike `off`, it sets the `Secure` flag for the cookies generated by the application and adds an HSTS HTTP header.
-  - `SSLCUSTOMCERTPATH`: path to the SSL certificate.
+  - `SSL_CUSTOM_CERT_PATH`: path to the SSL certificate.
 Optional.
 Default: `/ssl/key.pem`.
 If needed, this file can contain any additional certificate required to build the full chain, _after_ the leaf certificate.
-  - `SSLCUSTOMKEYPATH`: path to the SSL certificate private key.
+  - `SSL_CUSTOM_KEY_PATH`: path to the SSL certificate private key.
 Optional.
 Default: `/ssl/cert.pem`.
-  - `SSLAUTOCERTSDIR`: used to store automatically manage certificates when `SSLMODE` is set to `auto`.
+  - `SSL_AUTO_CERTS_DIR`: used to store automatically manage certificates when `SSL_MODE` is set to `auto`.
 Default: `/tmp`.
 Should be changed to a more persistent path.
 The directory must be writeable.

 ### Notifications & Session continuity